Strippit FC750 & FC750/2

 13 -- Some Strippit Engineer Speced a Huge 30mm Proximity Sensor for the

-Tin-Cans going down some conveyor belt, but is Way Too-Big for this Application.
+Tin-Cans going down some Conveyor-Belt, but is Way Too-Big for this Application.

 I use a Adaptor Plate, and fit a Smaller 12mm Sensor which much more Precisely Detects the Shotpin Bushing, and therefor the Final Turret Positioning.

-8 -- Just Set-Screws hold the Clutch / Brake Unit Position on Shaft, and just
+8 -- Just Set-Screws hold Clutch / Brake Unit Position on Shaft, and just Set-Screws hold Shaft Position on Bearing Pillow-Blocks.

-Set-Screws hold Shaft Position on Bearing Pillow-Blocks.
-Over time, these Set-Screws will Not hold Positions, and will allow Shaft & Clutch / Brake Unit to move up & down.
+Over time, these Set-Screws will Not hold Positions, and will allow Shaft &

-To prevent this, I add a 1.5" Split Shaft Locking Collar under Clutch / Brake Unit to prevent it from sliding down and losing my
+To prevent this, I add a 1.5" Split-Shaft Locking Collar under Clutch / Brake Unit to prevent it from sliding down and losing my

 .150" Gap over the Anti-Rotation steel-block.

-And 3 More 1.250" Collars, 2 Over & 1 Under Pillow-Blocks to Prevent Shaft from Moving up or down.
+Add 3 More 1.250" Collars, 2 Over & 1 Under Pillow-Blocks to Prevent Shaft from Moving up or down.
+Study Photos Below Carefully, and you can see these 3 -- 1.250" Collars on Shaft.

 Machine Technologies

-Can Put Together All The Repair Parts Necessary
+Can Put Together All Repair Parts Necessary

 To Do This Turret Drive Rebuild Job.